Introductory interest rates explained

 The more you repay before your introductory rate expires, the less interest you’ll pay overall once the standard interest rate applies.

-Things to consider when choosing a card
+Things to think about when choosing a card

-Understand the costs
+Understanding the costs

 Consider other options